-How to be a recruiter: Hamzah's story
+How to become a recruitment consultant: Hamzah's story

 Meet Hamzah, 21, from Slough.
 He works as a recruitment consultant, making sure he places people in the right jobs.
 Part of our Bitesize world of work series.

 I ensure that other people get jobs and that we hire people with the right skills for the places we have available.

 I scroll through a hundred CVs and make a lot of phone calls.
 I screen loads of candidates, prepping them for interviews, interviewing them, and making sure that we match people with the right skills to the right sort of role.

 What skills do you use in your job?